opencog/opencog/opencog/nlp/lg-dict/README.md

   non-trivial morphology, and we don't handle Russian.
 The other reason is that sureal and microplanning are the only users of this system, and those are also ignorant of morphology.

+* The format of the word-disjunct association in the atomspace does not indicatte which dictionary the disjuncts came from.
+This prevents multi-dictionary use, because its not clear which disjuncts came from which dictionary.
+This might make translation difficult.